Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 - Social Sciences, which includes Business, Policy, Law, Education, Informatics, and Social Work

-Seeding Grants support significant and innovative scholarship by individuals or groups of faculty at all ranks at the University of Pittsburgh.
+Priming Grants support significant and innovative scholarship by individuals or groups of faculty at all ranks at the University of Pittsburgh.
 In constructing each year’s portfolio of awards, particular attention will be given to supporting early career faculty* and areas where external funding is extremely limited.
 Awards are made up to $25,000 for 1 year.

 Teaming Grants support the formation of new multi-disciplinary collaborations to successfully pursue large-scale external funding.
 Team and community building activities may include, but are not limited to, inviting external speakers, creating a working paper series, or organizing a workshop.
 Teams must include faculty from at least three schools as described in the eligibility criteria section below.
 Awards are made up to $60,000 for 1 year.